Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 GPX 1.0 was released in 2002 as a light-weight XML data format for the interchange of GPS data.

 GPX 1.1 was released on 9 August 2004 and improved upon the existing GPX 1.0 standard.
-Notable changes were the introduction of `<extensions>` and a number of existing elements that were previously under `<gpx>` were that were tweaked and moved into the `<metadata>` element.
+Notable changes were the introduction of `<extensions>` and a number of existing elements that were previously under `<gpx>` that were tweaked and moved into the `<metadata>` element.

 Waypoints, routes and tracks were largely unchanged in GPX 1.1, aside from `<url>` elements being replaced by `<link>` elements and the introduction of `<extensions>`.
 However, `<course>` and `<speed>` were inadvertently dropped from the `<trkpt>` elements.